dentarg/auth0-blog/_posts/2018-01-11-guide-to-oauth-2-dot-0.markdown

 Before OAuth existed, you would have had to give Spotify access to your Facebook username and password, for Spotify to be able to access the Facebook's servers for your information.

 Previous versions were first developed in 2007 by a group seeking to standardize how we can delegate permissions between different software applications.
 The latest version, OAuth 2.0, is not backwards compatible with previous versions which have now been deprecated.
 Despite deprecating old versions, they remain in use widely across the web, including by one of the original drivers behind the general OAuth movement, Twitter.
 Some feel that it is less secure and it has been described as a [road to hell](http://hueniverse.com/2012/07/26/oauth-2-0-and-the-road-to-hell/).

+## How does it work?

+- Grant types, personal access tokens

+## Auth0 using OAuth

+- Show how the same model works with Auth0